General Terms and Conditions | mobi-click

 - in the event that the seller has fraudulently concealed the defect.

-7.4 In addition, it applies to entrepreneurs that the statutory limitation periods for the right of recourse according to § 445b BGB remain unaffected.
+7.4 Furthermore, for entrepreneurs, the statutory limitation periods for the recourse claim under § 445b BGB remain unaffected.

-7.5 If the customer is acting as a merchant within the meaning of § 1 of the German Commercial Code (HGB), the commercial inspection and complaint obligation according to § 377 of the German Commercial Code applies.
-If the customer fails to comply with the notification obligations regulated there, the goods are deemed to have been approved.
+7.5 If the customer acts as a merchant within the meaning of § 1 HGB, the commercial duty of inspection and notification according to § 377 HGB applies.
+If the customer fails to fulfill the notification obligations regulated there, the goods are deemed approved.

-7.6 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
-If the customer does not comply, this has no effect on his statutory or contractual claims for defects.
+7.6 If the customer acts as a consumer, they are requested to report delivered goods with obvious transport damage to the carrier and inform the seller accordingly.
+Failure to do so has no effect on their statutory or contractual warranty claims.

-The seller is liable to the customer for all contractual, contractual and legal, including tortious claims for damages and reimbursement of expenses as follows:
+The seller is liable to the customer for all contractual, quasi-contractual, and statutory claims, including tort claims, for damages and reimbursement of expenses as follows:

-8.1 The seller has unlimited liability for any legal reason
+8.1 The seller is fully liable on any legal grounds

-- in the event of willful intent or gross negligence,
+- in case of intent or gross negligence,

-- in the event of willful or negligent injury to life, body or health,
+- in case of intentional or negligent injury to life, body, or health,

-- on the basis of a guarantee promise, unless otherwise regulated in this regard,
+- due to a guarantee promise, unless otherwise regulated in this regard,

 - due to mandatory liability such as under the Product Liability Act.

-8.2 If the seller negligently breaches an essential contractual obligation, the liability is limited to the foreseeable damage typical for the contract, unless there is unlimited liability in accordance with the preceding paragraph.
-Essential contractual obligations are obligations that the contract imposes on the seller according to its content to achieve the purpose of the contract, the fulfillment of which enables the proper execution of the contract in the first place and on which the customer can regularly rely.
+8.2 If the seller negligently breaches a material contractual obligation, liability is limited to the typical, foreseeable damage unless unlimited liability applies according to the above clause.
+Material contractual obligations are obligations that the contract imposes on the seller according to its content to achieve the contract’s purpose, whose fulfillment enables the proper execution of the contract in the first place, and on whose compliance the customer can regularly rely.

-8.4 The above liability regulations also apply with regard to the liability of the seller for his vicarious agents and legal representatives.
+8.4 The above liability provisions also apply with regard to the seller’s liability for its vicarious agents and legal representatives.

 9) Applicable Law

-The law of the Federal Republic of Germany applies to all legal relationships between the parties, excluding the laws on the international purchase of movable goods.
-In the case of consumers, this choice of law only applies insofar as the protection granted by mandatory provisions of the law of the state in which the consumer has his habitual residence is not withdrawn.
+For all legal relationships between the parties, the law of the Federal Republic of Germany applies, excluding the laws on the international sale of movable goods.
+For consumers, this choice of law applies only insofar as the protection granted is not withdrawn by mandatory provisions of the law of the state in which the consumer has their habitual residence.

-10.1 The EU Commission provides a platform for online dispute resolution under the following link: https://ec.europa.eu/consumers/odr
+10.1 The EU Commission provides an online dispute resolution platform on the internet at the following link: https://ec.europa.eu/consumers/odr

-This platform serves as a point of contact for the out-of-court settlement of disputes arising from online sales or service contracts in which a consumer is involved.
+This platform serves as a contact point for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.

-10.2 The seller is neither obliged nor willing to participate in a dispute settlement procedure before a consumer arbitration board.
+10.2 The seller is neither obligated nor willing to participate in a dispute resolution procedure before a consumer arbitration board.